 In INPUT FIELD FORM #2 the HTML form - the online sign-up form on ArtSlant used for collecting data from the artists applying for Process Park - is "freed" from its original function and transcends its usual format to become an agricultural field in the landscape around the ChaNorth's Artist Residency.
 The INPUT FIELD FORM "garden" is structured by the Web form's functionality, and each agricultural "sub-field" therefore is dedicated to a specific functionality in the online Input Field.
 Instead of taking data from the "users", it is given back to them in the form of food that has grown inside the installation.
 The harvested plants and herbs are offered during public sampling tours, and used for a multi-course menu - again relating and inspired by the HTML component - for everyone who helped set up the agricultural fields, as well as participants, facilitators and friends of the residency.

-DESIGN / DEVELOPMENT TIMELINE / GUIDED-TOUR SCHEDULE / FIVE-COURSE DINNER
+DESIGN / DEVELOPMENT TIMELINE / GUIDED-TOUR SCHEDULE / FIVE-COURSE DINNERS

 During my ProcessPark residency in April 2018 the layout of the online artist application form for the residency has been transposed into an agricultural field in the garden area behind the back house of the ChaNorth residency buildings.
-The INPUT FIELD FORM covers 35ft x 21.5 ft and include 5 vegetable and herb fields measuring 8 ft x 2.75 ft each, and one field measuring 4.5ft x 2.75 ft that will house a grill or crock-pot.
+The INPUT FIELD FORM covers 35ft x 21.5 ft and include 5 vegetable and herb fields measuring 8 ft x 2.75 ft each, and one field measuring 4.5ft x 2.75 ft that will house the grill.
 Fifteen different vegetables and herbs have been selected based on each online field's functionality, and feature one "main" plant (representing the funcitonality of each field) as well as so-called companion plants, supporting and protecting the growth of each "main" plant.
 Main plants include "Red Beets" for the Password Field, representing encrypted, hidden information by this root vegetable that grows hidden in the ground, or, for instance, the "Kohlrabi" for the Email Field (the @ symbol bears a visual similarity to the Kohlrabi with its leaves curling around the bulbous stem).
-And then, there's the grill (or possibly a crock-pot) that will be housed where the "Submit Button" is located.
+And then, there's the grill that will be where the "Submit Button" is located.